glenw83/glenw83.github.io/_pages/seminar.md

 ### Recent seminars

+#### 8 April 2026 — *Poisson equation for the G_2-Laplace operator*
+**Speaker:** Stepan Hudecek (U Queensland)
+**Time and location:** 9:00 - 10:00 8th April 2026, 39C.174

+*Abstract.* Riemannian manifolds whose holonomy group lies inside the exceptional Lie group G_2 are called G_2-manifolds.
+These manifolds have several interesting properties (they are Ricci-flat) and are of interest in geometric analysis as well as in mathematical physics and other fields.
+In this seminar, we will give an introduction to the theory of G_2-manifolds and discuss an associated non-linear Laplacian-type operator whose kernel essentially determines whether a compact manifold is G_2.
+We will present uniqueness and existence results for the Poisson’s equation of this operator on homogeneous and cohomogeneity-one manifolds.

 #### 24 March 2026 — *Existence of heterogeneous elastic curves with non-classical shapes*
 **Speaker:** Prof Shinya Okabe (Tohoku U, Japan) **Time and location:** 13:30-14:30 24th March 2026, 6-210